ArzamastsevOleksandr/java-concurrency-in-practice/README.md

    * Optionally, it is possible to execute a block of code right before advancing to the next phase (when all parties arrive at the phase).
 5. Exchange data between two concurrent tasks
 6. Complete and link tasks asynchronously
+## 4. Thread Executors
+1. Create a thread executor and control its tasks
+2.

 # TODO (Implement):
    * An elevator simulation.
 The house has N floors and M elevators.
 People enter/leave the house using the elevator.